Exploring Spatial Audio in Rust: An Interactive Demo with AudioNimbus

 - Reflections & reverb: Realistic room acoustics, from tight corridors to expansive halls

-Both the code for the demo and the AudioNimbus library are available on GitHub.
-Give them a try and let me know what you think!
+Both the demo code and the AudioNimbus library are available on GitHub.
+Give it a try and let me know what you think!